Thursday, April 12, 2012

 Green Amethyst :: Ring No. 52

 My final ring for the Ring A Week challenge features a 10mm cushion rose cut green amethyst that I've set in sterling silver.
 I've given the ring a brushed finish.
-I fell in love with this pale green stone and have decided to keep this ring for myself.
-It is so comfy and fits perfectly.
+I fell in love with this pale green stone.

 Participating in the Ring A Week challenge has been an incredible experience.
 At times, with a full schedule, it was hard to keep up but I'm so glad I was able to finish in time.
 I've really enjoyed seeing the creations of other challenge participants.
 You can see the entire pool of Ring A Week rings on Flickr.